 CRL benefits for bus users

 Bus capacity is starting to be a concern to the extent light rail is also planned for Auckland's future transport needs.
 Without the CRL, major bus routes will be at or over capacity in 2021.

 The CRL provides more public transport options enabling more people to consider train travel and so helping enable a much more efficient and effective bus network.

 CRL benefits for motorists

 The CRL has transport benefits for large parts of Auckland, including road users, as making public transport a better travel choice will ease pressure on roads for those who need to use them.
-A six-carriage electric trains takes about 625 cars off the road.
+A six-carriage electric train takes about 625 cars off the road.